Unification of Italy: Second Italian Independence War of 1859 and aftermath

 The Austrians were defeated at the Battle of Magenta on 4 June and pushed back to Lombardy.
 Napoleon III's plans worked and at the Battle of Solferino, France and Sardinia defeated Austria and forced negotiations; at the same time, in the northern part of Lombardy, the Italian volunteers known as the Hunters of the Alps, led by Giuseppe Garibaldi, defeated the Austrians at Varese and Como.
 On 12 July, the Armistice of Villafranca was signed.
-The settlement, by which Lombardy was annexed to Sardinia, left Austria in control of Venice.
+The settlement, by which Lombardy was annexed to Sardinia, left Austria in control of the Veneto and Mantua.
+The final arrangement was ironed out by "back-room" deals.

-Sardinia eventually won the Second War of Italian Unification through statesmanship rather than armies or popular election.
-The final arrangement was ironed out by "back-room" deals instead of on the battlefield.
 This was because neither France, Austria, nor Sardinia wanted to risk another battle and could not handle further fighting.
 All of the sides were eventually unhappy with the outcome of the Second War of Italian Unification and expected another conflict in the future.
+In fact, Napoleon III and Cavour were mutually indebted: the first because he had withdrawn from the Second Italian War of Independence before the expected conquest of Venice, the second because he had allowed the uprisings to spread to the territories of central-northern Italy, thus going beyond what was agreed with the Plombières Agreement.

 Sardinia annexed Lombardy from Austria; it later occupied and annexed the United Provinces of Central Italy, consisting of the Grand Duchy of Tuscany, the Duchy of Parma, the Duchy of Modena and Reggio and the Papal Legations on 22 March 1860.
 Sardinia handed Savoy and Nice over to France at the Treaty of Turin, a decision that was the consequence of the Plombières Agreement, on 24 March 1860, an event that caused the Niçard exodus, which was the emigration of a quarter of the Niçard Italians to Italy.

 Giuseppe Garibaldi was elected in 1871 in Nice at the National Assembly where he tried to promote the annexation of his hometown to the newborn Italian unitary state, but he was prevented from speaking.
 Because of this denial, between 1871 and 1872 there were riots in Nice, promoted by the Garibaldini and called "Niçard Vespers", which demanded the annexation of the city and its area to Italy.
 Fifteen Nice people who participated in the rebellion were tried and sentenced.